 A few notable sites are located at the east end the park, the Veterans Memorial Garden and the Gazebo Pavilion.
 Restroom facilities are centrally located within the park near the very popular "Blast Off" playground.

 Interested in a short nature hike?
 Maple Ridge Nature Trail is .79 miles and begins in the wooded area toward the west end.
-Currently, a new water playground called the "Watermill" is under construction and hopefully finished soon.
-A fantastic way to cool off after a run on a hot day!
+The Watermill splash pad can be found nearby providing a fantastic way to cool off after a run on a hot day!

 As you can see, Hendricks County offers many scenic and well-maintained paved trails.
 No matter if you are running or walking, going 1 mile or 10, a beginner or seasoned runner, you can find the perfect trail!